Best AV receivers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best home cinema amplifiers you can buy in 2020.

 This amp boasts 125W of amplification (into 8ohms with two channels driven) across each of its nine channels, giving you native access to Dolby Atmos and DTS:X speaker configurations up to 7.2.2 or 5.2.4, while the 11.2-channel processing means you can go right up to 7.2.4 if you're prepared to add an extra two-channel amplifier.
 And just about every spec and feature you could possibly want on a modern AV amp.

 But it's all about the sound.
 There's a heck of a lot of power here, which is keenly shown by the meaty bottom end that delivers punch and weight without ever muddying the clean, evenly-balanced sound.
-Timing and dynamics are class-leading ensuring even music sounds decent for a surround sound amp.
+Timing and dynamics are class-leading, ensuring even music sounds decent for a surround sound amp.
 But surround sound is this amp's forte, and if you have the money, you can't get much better.

 Read the full review: Denon AVR-X4500H

-We could simply have reposted our AVR-X6400H review and headed it with a note saying ‘imagine this, but better’.
+So how does it fare?
+Put it this way: we could simply have reposted our AVR-X6400H review and headed it with a note saying ‘imagine this, but better’.
 That wouldn’t of course have taken into account the addition of Alexa Voice Control and Apple AirPlay2 to Denon’s features arsenal, but would still be a decent summation of the AVC-X6500H’s sonic capabilities.

 It's proof again - as if it were needed - that Denon refuses to rest on its laurels when it comes to leading the market in home cinema amplification.